 Almost everyone in Ukiah can receive the TIA stations.
 Here's how.

 Try a small indoor antenna...

-Point the front of the antenna toward Cow Mountain (east).
-If the picture is poor, try moving the antenna around, or locating it at a window.
-If your house is metal or stucco, you may need to try a few places.
+Point the front of the antenna toward Cow Mountain (the east side of Ukiah valley).
+If the picture is poor, try moving the antenna around or locating it at a window.
+It needs to be facing east, toward Cow Mountain with an unobstructed view.
+If your house is metal or stucco, you may need to try it out in a few different spots.